giannisalinetti/food-for-nerds/Carbonara.md

 Check the guanciale, it should become a little crispy but not too much and it should have released a lot of grease.
 Don't overcook or it will become too dry and thin loosing the right consistence.
 When it's done take away 2/3 of the guanciale slices from the pan.
-Put some of them (4/5 pieces are enough) and a little spool of its grease in the egg and incorporate.
+You will use them for the final topping when serving the dishes.
+Put some slices (4/5 pieces are enough) and a little spool of its grease in the egg and incorporate.
 This will help to not cook the egg to much later.

 When the water boils (not before) add the pasta and cook it for the right time (the brands I suggested usually need 11-13 minutes).
 Cook it for two minutes less